-Hard water is caused by an excess of dissolved minerals - primarily calcium and magnesium - in the water.
-Hardness is measured as grains per gallon, with water containing up to one grain per gallon considered soft.
-Water containing more than 10 grains per gallon is generally considered to be hard.
-In the Woodland area, the water is quite hard and averages about 18 grains per gallon, making water softeners a popular choice for residents.
+Hard water is caused by an excess of dissolved minerals - primarily calcium and magnesium - in water.
+Hardness is measured as grains per gallon, with water containing up to one grain per gallon considered to be soft.
+Water containing more than 10 grains per gallon is generally classified as hard.

 There are two main water softener processes: automatic water softeners (also known as self-regenerating water softeners) and exchange tank systems.
 Residential automatic water softeners are plumbed into the home’s water supply and work by eliminating dissolved minerals through a process called ion exchange.
 Inside each water softener is a mineral tank that is filled with small plastic beads (also known as resin) that are negatively charged.
 To balance the charge, positively charged sodium ions are present on the beads.
 A separate brine tank holds a sodium chloride (salt) or potassium chloride solution, which is used to regenerate the softener.
 Under normal usage, hard water is passed through the mineral tank.
 The calcium and magnesium ions in the hard water have a stronger positive charge than the sodium or potassium ions on the resin.
 Therefore, the calcium and magnesium ions replace the sodium or potassium ions on the resin.
 The water flowing through the softener is now considered “soft” because the majority of the calcium and magnesium in the water has been replaced with sodium or potassium.